 Here are the options:

 - Sell or send the asset to a third-party address to trigger a full capital loss.
 This is automatically registered if the coin is from a synced wallet or exchange.
+(This option only works if the asset is valued at zero and the transaction is properly synced with a wallet or exchange.)

 - If the crypto is illiquid and cannot be disposed of, create a 'Send' transaction and edit the proceeds from the transaction to $0.00.
 Be sure to document this action with evidence that all attempts to dispose of the crypto were exhausted but proved unfeasible.